Dr Harvey G Cohen

 2C Chesham Building

 Research interests and PhD supervision

-His third book, for which he won a year-long Leverhulme research grant, examines American music, business and Christianity in the mid-20th-century.
+His third book, for which he recently won a year-long Leverhulme research grant, demonstrates the historical, as well as musical, importance of African American gospel music.

 - Cultural and political history